Kathy Maister's Start Cooking

 Along with getting the temperature right, it’s important to package food well before freezing it.
 Make sure you use containers that specifically say that they can be used in a freezer.
 Don’t think that tying a knot on a skimpy supermarket plastic bag does the job!
 If you were headed into an arctic tundra, would you wear a skimpy sweater?
 Heck no, so don’t send a pricey steak into your freezer with inadequate cover, either.
 One of the most common mistakes people make is sticking meat that’s been packaged in a foam tray and cling wrap directly in the freezer.
 By no means is that enough to protect your food, people!
 In most cases, fresh meat should be repackaged in tin foil, then over-wrapped.

 Make sure there are no holes or rips in the wrap or containers you are using, as air and moisture affect the length of time that food stays good in the freezer.
 Plastic freezer containers only work if the lid shuts tight; plastic freezer Ziploc bags are another safe option.
-Avoid buying freezer wrap — a thicker version of cling wrap — which, in my opinion, doesn’t keep out air or moisture.
+Date the bag, fill with food, squeeze out the air and then stack the bags in the freezer.

 How Long Can That Stay in The Freezer?